-All IRB staff are evaluated on an annual basis consistent with the Vail Health Achievement Review policy.
-Content of evaluation includes (but not limited to) timeliness of reviews, completion of educational requirements, preparedness for meetings, quality of reviews, communication with investigators and IRB members, etc. The IRB Director will conduct the Achievement Review with all IRB staff.
+All HRPP staff are evaluated on an annual basis consistent with the Vail Health Achievement Review policy.
+Content of evaluation includes (but not limited to) timeliness of reviews, completion of educational requirements, preparedness for meetings, quality of reviews, communication with investigators and IRB members, etc. The HRPP Director will conduct the Achievement Review with all IRB staff.
 The Chair will conduct the Achievement Review with the Director.
 Achievement reviews are shared with Vail Health's Human Resources according to the policy.
-IRB staff are required to complete a self-evaluation prior to the Achievement Review.
+HRPP staff are required to complete a self-evaluation prior to the Achievement Review.

 4.6.
-Resources for the IRB
+Resources for the HRPP

-VH provides resources to the IRB and IRB Office, including adequate meeting and office space, and staff for conducting IRB business.
-Office equipment and supplies, including technical support, file cabinets, computers, internet access, and copy machines (etc.) will be made available to the IRB and staff.
+VH provides resources to the IRB and HRPP Office, including adequate meeting and office space, and staff for conducting IRB business.
+Office equipment and supplies, including technical support, file cabinets, computers, internet access, and copy machines (etc.) will be made available to the HRPP and staff.

-On an annual basis, the IO will review the activity, workload and resources of the IRB and the IRB Office (to include education, legal counsel, conflict of interest, quality, and community outreach) with the Chair and IRB Director (via the IRB annual report presentation) and will make a recommendation with regard to resources to the VH Board (if applicable).
-The resources provided for the IRB and IRB Office will be reviewed during the VH annual budget review process.
+On an annual basis, the IO will review the activity, workload and resources of the IRB and the HRPP Office (to include education, legal counsel, conflict of interest, quality, emergency preparedness planning, and community outreach) with the Chair and/or HRPP Director and will make a recommendation with regard to resources to the VH Board (if applicable).
+The HRPP Director provides the IO with quarterly reports on the HRPP, these reports are used in support of the annual review.
+The resources provided for the IRB and HRPP Office will be reviewed during the VH annual budget review process.